Hardziyevich/specific-group/README.md

 ## [Practice](practice/README.md "The practice chapter")

-This is the practice module where the solution must be written.
+This is the practice module where the solution should be written.
 Every solution must be accompanied by unit tests and documentation.

 ## Build Requirements